dbernar1/wordpress-metadata-ui-api/README.md

 ## Contributing

-We welcome anyone's contributions to this project.
-However, we ask that you don't send an unwarranted pull request.
-We're probably aware that the functionality is missing.
-Feel free to open up an issue to discuss the changes you'd like to make first; after discussion we'll be happy to look at your pull request.
+We welcome contributions to this project.
+However, be aware that any functionality that is missing we're probably already aware of.
+Take a look through existing issues, and feel free to open up a new one to discuss the changes you'd like to make.
+After discussion in an issue we'll be happy to review a pull request.